johnpiapian/802GROUP3/charter.md

 2. Group communication on tardiness/missed meetings and meeting information:
-If a member has prior knowledge of a missed meeting or tardiness of a day or more, that member shall send an email to all group members signifying such.
-If it is the day of the meeting and a group member is going to miss the meeting or knows they are going to be tardy by more than five minutes, that member shall send a text message to all group members informing them of the situation.
+If a member has prior knowledge of a missed meeting or tardiness of a day or more, that member shall send an teams message to all group members signifying such.
+If it is the day of the meeting and a group member is going to miss the meeting or knows they are going to be tardy by more than five minutes, that member shall send a teams message to all group members informing them of the situation.
 Failure to do so more than once will result in a minor offense.